paulorodriguesxv/yfinance-redis/README.md

 Yahho Finance Redis

-Get data from Yahoo Finance through yfinance lib and push to Redis
+Get data from Yahoo Finance through yfinance lib and push it to Redis

 ## Install